10 signs your child might have ADHD

 - Learning disabilities

 - Anxiety disorders

 To rule in or out ADHD, it is important that your child is screened for the above conditions.
 It is very common for children with ADHD to have more than one condition, for instance, to have ADHD and depression or ASD.

 For school-aged children, either combination treatments with both behavioural interventions and medication management, or medication management alone, are significantly superior to intensive behavioural treatment alone.

 Pharmaceutical treatments should be initiated under the recommendation of a specialist child and adolescent psychiatrist or paediatrician who has been trained in this field.

-Behavioural interventions involve teaching parents’ principles of social learning, reinforcement and stimulus controlled behaviour.
+Behavioural interventions involve teaching parents social learning principles, reinforcement and stimulus-controlled behaviour.
 Cognitive-behavioural interventions for ADHD involve teaching self-instructions, problem-solving, self-reinforcement and self-redirection.
-Cognitive training studies have also attempted to specifically target working memory and attention deficits.
+Cognitive training studies have also attempted targeting working memory and attention deficits.
 Once a child has mastered these skills that will be taught, they will be able to apply them for the rest of their life, which can be incredibly helpful.

 If you would like to talk to someone about ADHD and whether an assessment is right for your child, please call 0203 761 7026.